szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Okay, now we have some additional options for the player to choose from, along with more error messages if they choose incorrectly.
 Putting it all together then, here is the story so far:

-TODO: It is very hard to see and type this much code in the console/code editor.
-Maybe an issue to consider?

 ```JavaScript
     var playerName, playerChoice;